faircloth-lab/phyluce/docs/assembly.rst

 =====

 Once your reads are clean, you're ready to assemble.
-At the moment, you can use velvet_ and ABySS_ for assembly, and there is also a script for assembling your data data using Trinity_, although there is not yet a conda_ install package for Trinity_ due to some difficulties in how that package is structured.
+At the moment, you can use velvet_, ABySS_, and Trinity_ for assembly.
+However, be aware that there is not a conda_ install package for Trinity_ due to some difficulties in how that package is structured.

 .. attention:: If you want to use Trinity_ for assembly, it is currently best to
     install that package outside of conda_/phyluce_ following the instructions on the Trinity_ site.
+Make sure that Trinity_ is in your `$PATH`

 Most of the assembly process is automated using code within phyluce_, specifically the following 3 scripts: